Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Introduction and main results

 Let $E $ be an arbitrary vector bundle over $M$.
 The sphere bundle $SE$ is the quotient of $E\setminus \{0\}$ by the positive homotheties, i.e., $SE = (E\setminus \{0\})/(0,+\infty)$.
 Homegeneous functions of order $0$ on $E\setminus \{0\}$ are identified with functions on $SE$.
 The bundle $ST^\star M$, called the co-sphere bundle, is denoted by $S^\star M$.

-Let $h$ be an arbitrary smooth semi-metric on $E$ associated to a nonnegative quadratic form.
+Let $h$ be an arbitrary smooth, possibly degenerate, metric on $E$ that is associated to a nonnegative quadratic form.
 The unit bundle $U_hE $ is the subset of vectors of $E$ of $h$-semi-norm equal to one.
 If $h$ is non degenerate, then $U_h E$ is canonically identified with $SE$; otherwise, the cylinder bundle $U_hE$ is identified with an open subset of $SE$.
 The bundle $U_{h}T^\star M$ is more shortly denoted by $U_h M$ or even by $U^\star M$.

 The classical Shnirelman theorem is established in the Riemannian setting on a Riemannian manifold $(X,h)$ under the assumption that the Riemannian geodesic flow is ergodic on $(S^\star X,\lambda_L)$, where the limit measure is the normalized Liouville measure $\lambda_L$ on $S^\star X\simeq U_{h^\star} X=\{h^\star =1\}$ (where $h^\star$ is the co-metric on $T^\star X$ associated with the Riemannian metric $h$).